 Luke, one of the faces behind Wild About BC, is all about finding off the beaten path adventures and is passionate about photography and documenting all of the beautiful places he has been able to visit.

-To save hassle don’t forget to check out natvisa.com for an online tourist card application.
+To save hassle don’t forget to check out natvisa.com for an online tourist card application as you plan your trip to some of the most beautiful cities in Mexico.
 This form will be needed in order to enter Mexico.
 You will be given a paper form to complete on the plane if you fly in, but doing it online before you enter saves time.